 Early in the tour, running wild with ambition, the company decided they needed a product of their own that could be sold at the shows.
-One 12-hour night at Jack Clement’s Recording Studios in Nashville later, they had an 80-minute double-album.
-Exploitation breeding exploitation, the company further struck an agreement with the recording’s producers, Merv Shiner and Tony Moon, to market highlights from the album as a separate “knock-off” recording credited to “The Brown County Chorale and Country Music Ensemble” (needless to say, a totally fictitious group).
-About half of the original tracks were excerpted and given country style overdubs for this release, aimed at sealing up the “Western” market for JCS.
+One 12-hour night at Jack Clement’s Recording Studios in Nashville later, they had an 80-minute double album.
+Exploitation breeding exploitation, the company further struck an agreement with the recording’s producers, Merv Shiner and Tony Moon, to market highlights from the album as a separate “knock-off” recording credited to “The Brown County Chorale and Country Music Ensemble” (needless to say, a fictitious group).
+About half of the original tracks were excerpted and given country-style overdubs for this release, aimed at sealing up the “Western” market for JCS.

 Often, “knock-off” recordings were graced with faux-sophisticated liner notes that attempted to add an air of authenticity to the proceedings.
-When The NRO Company’s efforts were repackaged as The Brown County Chorale, the following (along with an added synopsis that served as an informal track list) was an example:
+When The NRO Company’s efforts were repackaged as The Brown County Chorale, the following (along with a synopsis that served as an informal tracklist) was an example:

 The idea of producing Contemporary Country Music album of Jesus Christ Superstar selections was suggested to Victor Lewis, General Manager of Packard, by Oscar Davis, Nashville’s “promoter emeritus.”